Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: Examples

-This computation recovers the integral point $(0,1)$ and tells us that no other integral points in the disk exist with $x$-coordinate less than $11^{11}$.
-Here we summarize the computation in the other residue disks:
+This computation recovers the integral point $(0,1)$ and tells us that no other integral points in the disk exist with $x$-coordinate having absolute value less than $11^{11}$.
+Here we summarize the computation in all of the residue disks:

 In particular, here are the recovered integral points and their corresponding $\rho$ values: